tektutor/devops-march-2022/Day3/README.md

 <html><body><h1>It works!</h1></body></html>
 </pre>

-## Listing all the containers that are part of service
+## ⛹️‍♀️ Lab - Listing all the containers that are part of service
 ```
 docker service ps webservice
 ```